earthly/website/blog/_posts/2021-09-22-awk-examples.md

 So in this article I will myself, and you, the basics of AWK.

 ## What is AWK
 AWK is a record processing tool written by AWK in 1977.
-After the success of tools like SED and GREP that worked with strings of text they created AWK as an experiment into how text processing tools could be extended to deal with numbers.
+After the success of tools like SED and GREP that worked with lines of text they created AWK as an experiment into how text processing tools could be extended to deal with numbers.
 GREP lets you search for lines that match a regualr experssion, and SED lets you do replacements.
 AWK lets you do calculations.
 This will make sense soon enough.

 ## How to Install GAWK